Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

-We have mentioned in Section \ref{subsec_krng} that a true $k$-RNG (not an estimated one) is always connected.
-This follows from the fact that the RNG, and hence also every $k$-RNG, on~a data set $\dataset$ contains the minimal spanning tree on $\dataset$ as a subgraph.
-A proof of this property for data points in the Euclidean plane, which readily generalizes to data sets $\dataset$ in arbitrary semimetric spaces, can be found in \citet{touissant_rng}.
-The RNG is guaranteed to be sparse for data sets in the 2-dimensional or 3-dimensional Euclidean space, but it can be dense in higher-dimensional spaces or if $d$ equals the $L^1$-metric or $L^\infty$-metric \citep{touissant_overview_proxgraphs}.
-Finally, there is a large literature on the question how to efficiently compute a $k$-RNG on a data set, mainly for data sets in $\R^2$ or $\R^3$ (same reference), and how to \emph{approximate} the RNG by a graph that is easier to compute \citep{approximating_the_rng}.
-We are not aware of any work that deals with $k$-RNG \emph{estimation} as we do in this paper.
+We have mentioned in Section \ref{subsec_krng} and Section \ref{section_alg_clustering} that a true $k$-RNG (not an estimated one) is always connected.
+This follows from the fact that the RNG on a data set $\dataset$ contains the minimal spanning tree on $\dataset$ as a subgraph.
+By minimal spanning tree we mean the minimal spanning tree of the complete graph on $\dataset$ in which an edge is weighted with the distance between two points.
+A proof of this property for data points in the Euclidean plane, which readily generalizes to data sets in arbitrary semimetric spaces, can be found in \citet{touissant_rng}.
+The RNG is guaranteed to be sparse for data sets in the 2-dimensional or 3-dimensional Euclidean space, but it can be dense in higher-dimensional spaces or if $d$ is induced by the $1$-norm or the maximum norm \citep{touissant_overview_proxgraphs}.
+There is a large literature on the question how to efficiently compute a $k$-RNG on a data set, mainly for data sets in $\R^2$ or $\R^3$ (see the references in \citealp{touissant_rng_applications}), and how to \emph{approximate} the RNG by a graph that is easier to compute \citep{approximating_the_rng}.
+We are not aware of any work that deals with \emph{estimating} the $k$-RNG as we do in this paper.